 - Exporters to countries with no carbon tax would have their carbon tax payments refunded, while the US would impose a fee on imports from such countries, encouraging them to adopt a similar system.

 - This would allow the government to drastically cut the climate regulations and the bureaucracy that administers them.

-- Carbon dividend has a lot of many economic benefits, example, as a means to provide reliable source of revenue for low-income Americans, increase transaction and promotes investment which boosting the economy.
+- Carbon dividend has a lot of many economic benefits, for example, as a means to provide a reliable source of revenue for low-income Americans, increase transaction and promotes investment which boosts the economy.

 Thus, making ‘carbon dividends plan’ is an effective way to reduce carbon emissions while promoting economic growth and reducing regulations.

 - Carbon Tax – imposes a tax on fossil fuels which most economists consider as “the most efficient and effective way to reduce carbon emissions.”
 Hence, as carbon consumption declines, the government gradually increases the tax.

 - Carbon Dividends – Provided the basis that government redistributes the carbon tax revenue equally among all citizens.
 This ensures broad popular support for the carbon dividends plan and secure its longevity.

 - Border adjustments – US companies exporting goods to countries with a carbon tax will have their carbon tax payments refunded.
 And the US would impose a special fee on imports from carbon tax-free countries, encouraging them to adopt a similar system.
 The fees would again be distributed among the American people.

 - Regulatory relaxation – A high enough carbon tax will result in emissions cuts that exceed current targets, which will render moot many CO2 regulations, including the Clean Power Plan.
 This will enable the US government to cut its bureaucracy.